 Thanks to Cool Riser Technology—which elevates the molded base to improve cooling performance—you can count on up to 5 days of ice retention; the extra-thick foam walls and insulated lid do the rest.
 A fish ruler and four tie-down points are both welcome perks, and the skid pads on the corners add an extra layer of protection.
 Not bad for a cooler that costs less than $100.

 This is a fantastic cooler for keeping your stuff chilled, but that’s not all it does.
-The YETI Hopper TWO is unique because it’s 100% leakproof (even when flipped upside-down), utilizing materials that are “found in things like HazMat suits and whitewater rafts,” according to the company website.
+The YETI Hopper M30 Portable Soft Cooler stands out for its wide mouth and magnetised closing with buckles.
+This means it can withstand impacts without opening up.
 And that’s just the start.
 The dryhide shell is also resistant to mildew, punctures, and UV rays, and the liner is constructed from FDA-approved food-grade material.

 The “hitchpoint grid” lets you clip stuff to the cooler itself, such as a bottle opener or YETI Sidekick Dry bag (not included).
-Different handle configurations make the Hopper easy to lug around, and the added grips on the side are a welcome design choice.
-This cooler isn’t cheap, and the warranty could be longer for the price, but for busy parents and day-trippers, it just might be a chilly godsend.
+The wide strap makes the Hopper easy to lug around, and the added grips on the side are a welcome design choice.
+This cooler isn’t cheap, and the magnetised closing can be awkward to keep open as you load and unload, but for busy parents and day-trippers, it just might be a chilly godsend.

 That’s right, OtterBox doesn't just make phone cases.
-For those who don’t mind schlepping stuff around on their back, the Trooper LT cooler might just be the perfect fit.
+For those who don’t mind schlepping stuff around on their back, the Trooper LT 30 cooler might just be the perfect fit.
 Not only is this one of the best coolers around, but it’s also an uber-convenient option when you need to take your foodstuffs off the beaten path.
-And it holds an awful lot (for a backpack): up to 30 quarts or 50 cans, for the largest size.
+And it holds an awful lot (for a backpack): up to 30 quarts or 50 cans.
 Another standout feature of the Trooper LT is the accessory mounting system, which lets you install cup holders, storage racks, and other useful goodies (not included).

 A good cooler is also a good travel accessory, and Coleman includes four molded cup holders built right into the lid.
 The Xtreme 5 is meant to be sat on, too; as an ad-hoc stool, it can hold up to 250 pounds without breaking a sweat.
 (Pun intended.)
 The extra insulation retains ice for up to 5 days, and the leak-resistant channel drain makes clean-up a snap.